Sam Watson looks at some objectives, strategies and tactics to keep the sport of eventing growing in the future.

 We made a mistake; we had a glitch in our scoring system that didn’t get exploited until the steeplechase phase was removed and the sport grew.
 We can fix it, but we need to act fast.
 Cross-country penalties at top level are increasing because the modern horse lacks the capabilities.
 If we adapt the sport to suit the horse, we will not recover.

 Controversial…!
 This is how we achieve more emphasis on the thrilling cross-country phase.
-It requires the horses to be more talented, it requires the athletes to be more skilful and it produces a spectacle that is more exciting.
+It requires the horses to be more talented, it requires the athletes to be more skillful and it produces a spectacle that is more exciting.
 It is so simple and obvious.
 Far too many people make the time on cross-country that it cannot be an elite, fascinating and amazing test.
 Why hasn’t it happened?
 We are scared of bad and dangerous riding.
 Is that the mentality of Formula One?
 We’ll drive slower so that the average driver can fulfill their lifetime ambition and compete at the top level, even though they present a higher level of risk?

 I would love to play a few games at Wimbledon with Federer, play the back nine at Augusta with Rory McIlroy, have a go as striker for Manchester United and drive against Lewis Hamilton in the Monaco Grand Prix.
 None of those things will ever happen.
 Why?
 I am thirty-three.
 No one starts out in those spheres at thirty-three and has time to meet the required standard.
 Raise the bar.
 The right people will jump higher.